 As bespoke becomes the new standard, custom software is of growing importance to businesses.

 A one size fits all approach is becoming less and less relevant, and the age of custom software development is upon us.
-How is this changing the sector, and in particular, what trends do businesses need to be aware of in this ever-evolving arena?
+How is this changing the software development industry, and in particular, what trends do businesses need to be aware of in this ever-evolving arena?

 The ever-growing cloud